top of page

 • Log and tag expenses weekly in your tracking tool

-• Maintain a recurring expense tracker and notify you of changes
+• Maintain a recurring expense tracker and notify you of changes with support from a reliable virtual assistant.

 • Send reminders to vendors or clients with pending payments